-Q: Helen, I heard you mentioned this definition of “two- ness” at the GIVEN conference and it undervalues the good of society and our understanding of God if it is ignored.
+Question: Helen, I heard you mentioned this definition of two-ness at the GIVEN conference and it undervalues the good of society and our understanding of God if it is ignored.
 Can you explain this for those of us who weren’t able to attend and why we should know about it?

 This would strike any person as problematic respecting the potential for human happiness, stability, and successfully facing day to day challenges.
 It’s hard to go it alone.

 But it immediately strikes the Christian as problematic at more profound levels.
 Because we believe that God created the human race as a twosome, male and female.
 And not just as two, unrelated monads, but a twosome capable of a union so close and so important that it could bring forth more human life, capable of eternity by God’s action.
 And a twosome who, together, image God in a special way if we take Genesis seriously!
 Which means that if we reject the notion of two, we are missing out on understanding what God is like.